Please wait...

 4. Write a letter to the editor of a local newspaper about the stray animal problem getting out of hand in your locality.

-5. Complaint letter about hassle faced by common people due to demonetization.
+5. Complaint letter about the hassle faced by common people due to demonetization.

 6. Complaint letter about increasing noise pollution.